Russian Constructivism (c.1914-1932)

 Constructivism, a modern art style of assemblage art or sculpture, conceived initially by Vladimir Tatlin (1885-1953), combined the dynamism of Futurism and the geometry of Cubism.
 In Constructivist ideology, structure - a three-dimensional concept - is seen as more important: presumably because of its design and functional implications.
 Constructivism flourished in the 1920s before being replaced by Socialist Realism.
 Soviet authorities later slammed "Konstruktivizm" for its bourgeois qualities.

 The term "Construction Art" was first used by Kasimir Malevich as an impolite way of describing the work of Alexander Rodchenko in 1917.
 However, Constructivist ideas were first expressed by Vladimir Yevgrafovich Tatlin (1885-1953) who, after visiting Picasso in his Paris studio, returned to Russia and began producing his Relief Constructions (1913-17), a series of sculptures made from an assortment of junk and other "found" materials, in an imitation of similar works by his Spanish host.
-These Relief Constructions culminated in Tatlin's Monument to the Third International (an unfinished wooden prototype), exhibited in 1920, which was a symbol of the Constructivist movement.
+These Relief Constructions culminated in Tatlin's Monument to the Third International (an unfinished wooden prototype, the full-size version of which was intended to rival the Eiffel Tower in Paris, designed by Gustave Eiffel), exhibited in 1920, which was a symbol of the Constructivist movement.
 Although not himself a member of the Russian Futurist movement, Tatlin - like most progressives - agreed with Futurists in the liberating value of technology, and also strongly believed in socially useful art.

 Meantime, following the Bolshevik takeover, the arts had come under the control of the Institute of Artistic Culture INKHUK (Institut Khudozhestvennoi Kulturi) and its chief Wassily Kandinsky (1866-1944).
 However, Kandinsky's ideas were not deemed sufficiently proletarian and he was sacked, whereupon a row had broken out between two groups of influential Muscovite abstract painters about how to proceed.
 The first group - which included the brothers Naum Neemia Pevsner (Naum Gabo) (1890-1977) and Antoine Pevsner (1886-1962) - preferred to adhere to 'pure art' (viz, concrete art) in accordance with the Pevsners' Realistic Manifesto, while the second group - which included Tatlin, Rodchenko (1891-1956), his wife Varvara Stepanova (1894-1958), Lyubov Popova (1889-1924), El Lissitzky (1890-1941), and Alexei Gan (1889-1942) - considered that traditional fine art was dead, and opted in favour of utilitarian and propaganda work (Agitprop).
 The latter group, who gained the upper hand, became known as "Constructivists" or "artist-engineers".
 In 1922, a Constructivist Manifesto, was issued by Alexei Gan, the movement's theorist.